mjknj18/Stock-Market-Trend-Analysis/README.md

 3. What was the overall volume of the stock at year's end?
 4. Which stock had the greatest yearly percent increase in stock price?
 5. Which stock had the greatest yearly percent decrease in stock price?
-6. Which stock had the greatest overall year-end volume?
+6. Which stock had the greatest total year-end volume?

 ## Datasets